chaoss/community/CONTRIBUTING.md

 A DCO sign-off is accomplished by writing into the commit comment field:
 `Signed-off-by: Your Name <YourName@example.org>`
 It should be noted that the angled brackets `<` and `>` need to be included with the email.

 This process can be automated by using a browser plugin like [scottrigby/dco-gh-ui](https://github.com/scottrigby/dco-gh-ui).
-This plugin is non intrusive and works only on GitHub.
+This plugin is non-intrusive and works only on GitHub.
 You would need to input your registered GitHub email address in the email field.

 *If you forget to add the sign-off you can also amend a previous commit with the sign-off.
 For this, you need to clone the repository on your local machine and run `git commit --amend -s`.
 Because you have pushed your changes to GitHub already you'll need to force push your branch after this with `git push -f`.*